top of page

 travels with ma own self

-Travels With Ma Own Self written and performed by Deborah is an odyssey recalling Latz’ six month solo journey through Europe and parts of the Middle East in 1986 when she was twenty-six.
-Replete with a backpack weighing in at fifty pounds, long dirty blonde hair reaching her buttock, a hippie on the outside with a Victoria Secret flair underneath.
-At a local hot spring just outside of Haifa Deborah meets the three muses that set her on course.
-In Eilat, Israel on the border to Egypt, where she is camping alone on the beach she falls in love with Uli (later in her travels she reunites with Uli in Munich, Germany); with nowhere to sleep in Rome she finds kindness in Giovanni the night concierge at a boutique hotel, who invites her to sleep on the lobby couch before the owner returns; next day she meets Bruno who invites her to stay in the loft above his kitchen table but his ex-girlfriend Vittoria explodes onto the scene in a jealous fury; in Avignon, France Denis an artisan selling his wares at the festival invites Deborah to share his tent where she draws the line in the sand and remains safe; and most importantly she finds closure and peace regarding the deaths of her mother, June, her sister, Lynnie, and her Aunt Barbara.
-Deborah’s wondrous and poignant adventures are non-stop!
+Travels With Ma Own Self is an odyssey, which I wrote and performed, recalling my six month solo journey through Europe and parts of the Middle East in 1986 when I was twenty-six.
+Replete with a backpack weighing in at fifty pounds, long dirty blonde hair reaching my buttock, a hippie on the outside with a Victoria Secret flair underneath.
+At a local hot spring just outside of Haifa I met the three muses that set me on my course.
+In Eilat, Israel on the border to Egypt, where I was camping alone on the beach I fall in love with Uli (later in my travels I reunite with Uli in Munich, Germany); with nowhere to sleep in Rome I find kindness in Giovanni the night concierge at a boutique hotel, who invites me to sleep on the lobby couch before the owner returns; next day I meet Bruno who invites me to stay in the loft above his kitchen table but his ex-girlfriend Vittoria explodes onto the scene in a jealous fury; in Avignon, France Denis an artisan selling his wares at the festival invites me to share his tent where I draw the line in the sand and remain safe; and most importantly I find closure and peace regarding the deaths of my mother, June, my sister, Lynnie, and my Aunt Barbara.
+My wondrous and poignant adventures are non-stop!

 “Travels With Ma Own Self” a heavenly presentation by the stunning Deborah Latz, combines the performer's engaging knack for storytelling and delectable legit voice with Jeff Klitz at the keys and the stellar Karen Hansen on bass and trombone...
 This show is so well done that Latz could easily get booked for a long run at such venues as the Actors Playhouse and Second Stage with the right packaging...” — Andrew Martin, CaB Magazine NY 1992